josephp27/Zeno/README.md

     """
     loading your own config is done via subclassing the ConfigParser class and implementing the get_config function.

+    each time an object is instantiated, this is called, so cache the results to increase performance with the @lru_cache decorator
     """
-    cache = None

     @staticmethod
+    @lru_cache(maxsize=None)  # @cache if you're on python3.9 or later
     def get_config():

-        # each time an object is instantiated, this is called,
-        # so let's cache the results to increase performance
-        if MyConfig.cache is None:
         with open("data.yml", 'r') as stream:
-                MyConfig.cache = yaml.safe_load(stream)

-        return MyConfig.cache
+            return yaml.safe_load(stream)
 ```
 ## Types
 Zeno currently has 4 types, where auto conversion will happen based on the specified type.
 It also brings a little static typing to Python.
 The plan is to add more, but currently Zeno supports: `Integer`, `String`, `Boolean`, `List`.
 Supported types can be found [here](https://github.com/josephp27/Zeno/blob/main/ZenoMapper/Types.py)